purnendumaity/AWSETL/README.txt

 source.zip file is being saved directly in project folder ./

 -----AWSs3operation.py----
 It utilizes Python boto3 package to connect to AWS S3 bucket and upload local files to respective remote directory

 -----AWSdboperation.py----
 It utilizes pandas, sqlalchemy, pymysql package to connect to AWS RDS Mysql instance and load the local final csv file output to the remote table.

 ---2nd run the Fileprocessing.py----
-This is the ETL Processing program
-After all import section we need to set the required path of log and output filenames as below I have noticed that combine data file record is not unique;
+This is the overall ETL Processing program, it calls the Filedownload.py, AWSs3operation.py,AWSdboperation.py After all import section we need to set the required path of log and output filenames as below I have noticed that combine data file record is not unique;
 So I have created an additional outputfile with unique records only.